RobustoFramework/Robusto/docs/About.md

 For example, it is quite possible that a message will use LoRa on one way, and the the response will use I2C (_receipts_ will always be in the same media though), and the application will never know.

-# Making hardware problems into software problems
+## Transform hardware problems into software problems

 Basically, this means that Robusto takes a problem that is usually handled by hardware or specialized server software and solves it locally on both ends to increase reliability.

-In general, this is a common theme in Robusto, it "softwares" itself
+In general, this is a common theme in Robusto, it "softwares" itself out of hardware-related restrictions and limitations.
+For example, it quickly alters between being an I2C slave and peripheral to be able to  use I2C more flexibly with multiple hosts.

-# What does it actually do?
+# What does it actually try do?

 By combining different wired and wireless techniques with continuous analysis of the communication environment with the increasing abilities of MCU:s, Robusto is able to:<br/>
 * **Make available some of the feel and functionality of "real" servers**<br/>